Mirzakhani's frequencies of simple closed geodesics on hyperbolic surfaces in large genus and with many cusps: Main Theorem and Its Proof

 $r_1$ obtains its maximum value at the boundary $x^2 = (1-\varepsilon)\sqrt{3g-4}$:

 Using lemma \eqref{lem-Estimate}, we find

 where

-We only has two $H$ function instead of three in the exponential, because the $\binom{6g-8}{2k}$ term in the numerator and the $\binom{3g-4}{k}$ term in the denominator can be expressed by $H$ with the same argument.
+We only have two $H$ functions instead of three in the exponential, because the $\binom{6g-8}{2k}$ term in the numerator and the $\binom{3g-4}{k}$ term in the denominator can be expressed by $H$ with the same argument.

-We find, for $x \in [-(1-\varepsilon)\sqrt{3g-4},(1-\varepsilon)\sqrt{3g-4}]$, the remainder term $R_2(k;g,\lambda)$ is bounded by the value at $x^2=(3g-4)(1-\varepsilon)^2$,
+We find, for $x \in [-(1-\varepsilon)\sqrt{3g-4},(1-\varepsilon)\sqrt{3g-4}]$, the remainder term $R_2(k;g,\lambda)$ is bounded by the value at $x=(3g-4)(1-\varepsilon)^2$,

 where in the last step we substitute the maximal value at $\lambda=0$ to obtain a uniform upper bound.

 The exponential terms are bounded using \eqref{eqn-HinEquality},